 For graphics that have already been produced and that do not need to be recreated by the CHCF designer, please supply high-resolution art files following these guidelines:

-Acceptable formats for already-produced graphics: Source files (files from whatever software was used to create the graphics), PDFs exported from the source files, or Excel files with raw data.
+- Acceptable formats for already-produced graphics.
+Most preferred is vector-based Adobe Illustrator (.ai or .eps) with fonts provided (or outlined fonts if no edits will be needed).
+Other acceptable formats are some other source file (from whatever software was used to create the graphics), PDF exported from the source files, or Excel with raw data.
 These are all editable formats the designer can manipulate.

-Unacceptable formats for already-produced graphics: JPGs, PNGs, any web-based graphic format.
-These are rasterized files and are not editable.
+- Unacceptable formats for already-produced graphics.
+BMP, GIF, JPG, PNG, TIF, or any other web-based rasterized graphics format.
+These are not editable.

 The following describes the timeline and the people involved after the delivery of this first draft to the editorial department.
+Depending on the complexity of the project, there may be multiple rounds of editing.
 In general, the publishing process takes approximately six to eight weeks.

-- The CHCF editor reviews the draft (in some cases, a CHCF external contract editor is assigned to do the actual editing, but the CHCF editor oversees the project).
+- The CHCF managing editor reviews the draft to determine what level of editing it needs (in some cases, a CHCF external contract editor is assigned to do the actual editing, but the managing editor oversees the project).

-- A meeting is set up among the author, program staff, and communications officer to discuss the goals for the project, and to determine the format of the piece.
-Should it remain in the format suggested in the original scope of work, or should it be changed?
+- A meeting may be set up among the author, program officer, and communications officer to discuss the goals and timeline for the project, and to determine the best format for the piece, based on the intended audience.
 Are there ancillary products to be developed out of the work that would help reach a specific audience (infographic, interactive data visualization, audio/video, slideshow, etc.)?
 Please note that in cases where supplemental products are created, the author will be required to review them for accuracy.

 Editorial Phase (2–4 weeks)